vkoster/bicep-building-blocks/README.md

   - I take full responsibility for any nonsense and all errors published on this site
 - You are using this repo at your own risk
   - I take no responsibility for any damage caused by code published here
-- This is my first take on GitHub Pages, and I'm not a frontend guy - have mercy

 ## Background and Motivation
 Bicep is a big improvement compared to directly deploying ARM templates.